geeknik/my-awesome-stars/topics.md

 ## linux

+- [yaakapp/app](https://github.com/yaakapp/app) - The most intuitive desktop API client.
+Organize and execute REST, GraphQL, and gRPC requests in a simple and intuitive app.
 - [msminhas93/nviwatch](https://github.com/msminhas93/nviwatch) - NviWatch: A blazingly fast rust based TUI for managing and monitoring NVIDIA GPU processes
 - [TheR1D/shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by AI large language models like GPT-4, will help you accomplish your tasks faster and more efficiently.
 - [crowdsecurity/crowdsec](https://github.com/crowdsecurity/crowdsec) - CrowdSec - the open-source and participative security solution offering crowdsourced protection against malicious IPs and access to the most advanced real-world CTI.